-- 1. Almost all modes of transportation have used their pricing power to create capacity, which will first dampen and eventually kill pricing power; - Spot pricing (not including fuel surcharge) in all three modes of truckload freight (dry van, reefer, and flatbed) has already been falling for ten months.
-Spot pricing, using dry van as a proxy, has fallen 24.7% from its peak in June 2018 and is now 30.9% below contract pricing (which we see as unsustainable); - The cost of fuel (and resulting fuel surcharge) is included in the Cass Expenditures Index, and since the cost of diesel was roughly flat (only up 0.9%) in April, we don't see it currently as the driving factor; - 4.
-Whether driven by capacity addition/creation or lower fuel surcharges (or a combination of both, which is our best guess) the Expenditures Index has sequentially declined: the April 2019 Index is down 2.7% from its peak in September 2018.
+- 1. Almost all modes of transportation used their pricing power to create capacity, which first dampened and have now killed pricing power; - Spot pricing (not including fuel surcharge) in all three modes of truckload freight (dry van, reefer, and flatbed) has been falling for eleven months.
+Spot pricing, using dry van as a proxy, has fallen 25.8% from its peak in June 2018 and is now 30.0% below contract pricing (which we see as unsustainable); - 3.
+The cost of fuel (and resulting fuel surcharge) is included in the Cass Expenditures Index.
+Since the cost of diesel has gone negative (down -2.0% in May, down -5.5% in the most recent week), it will increase the negative amount of pricing reported; - 4.
+Whether driven by capacity addition/creation or lower fuel surcharges (or a combination of both, which is our best guess) the Expenditures Index has sequentially declined: the May 2019 Index is down -4.8% from its peak in September 2018.